dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 <div class="dgv-note">Each pending directory <code>dir</code> is represented as a task stored in the
 <code>dynamic_task_queue&lt;filesystem::path&gt;</code>, with <code>std::filesystem::is_directory(dir) == true</code>.
+As workers discover new subdirectories, they are dynamically added to the queue as additional tasks, whereas regular files are processed directly and never become tasks themselves.
 </div>

 Workers execute the `process_directories()` function, which repeatedly acquires directories from the queue